yukikitayama/docker/swarm.md

 `docker service inspect --pretty` to make output in a human-readable format

+## docker service

+`docker run` is a single host solution. `docker service` is equivalent to `run` in swarm.

+`docker service ls` to list services

+`docker service ps <service-name>` shows actual tasks or containers for that service.

+`docker service update` updates without taking down the services

+`docker service rm <service-name>` to take down the service

 ## Manager

 There is no limit on the number of manager nodes.